Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 The “Android keyboard not showing” error should be fixed now.
 If it isn’t, please move on to the next step.

 Force-stopping your keyboard is one way of restarting it.
-Restarting your keyboard can help you get rid of bugs that prevent your keyboard from showing up.
+Restarting your keyboard can help you remove bugs that prevent your keyboard from showing up.

 Follow these steps to force stop your keyboard: